-According to the French government and California’s Imperial County, the official center of the world lies in the town of Felicia in California’s Sonora Desert.
-There is no scientific or political reason for the designation, but only the effort of Jacques-André Istel and his wife Felicia Lee (the town’s namesake), who founded the town in 1986.
+According to the French government and California’s Imperial County, the official center of the world lies in the town of Felicity in California’s Sonora Desert.
+There is no scientific or political reason for the designation, but only the effort of Jacques-André Istel and his wife Felicity Lee (the town’s namesake), who founded the town in 1986.

 Visitors to the site between Thanksgiving and Easter will receive a 15 minute tour and signed certificate declaring that they have been to “the center of the world.”